Skip to main content Scroll Top

 MathematicsDifficult and LengthyThe Mathematics section is a key highlight of this shift because it is very difficult and lengthy, also.
 The mathematics section was time-consuming in the overall paper.
 7-8 questions in the Mathematics section are very lengthy.

 In conclusion, the overall paper was noted for being calculation-intensive in Mathematics, requiring good time management, and multiple statement-based questions, similar to previous years’ papers.
 In comparison with Mathematics, the Physics and Chemistry sections are easier.
+Here is a revised JEE Main 2026 study plan to improve score and exam strategy.

 Shift 1 Paper Review 22 January 2026 (9 AM- 12 PM)